influxdata/docs-v2/content/influxdb/cloud/influxdb-templates/monitor-enterprise.md

 1. Go to **Alerts > Notification Rules** and click **{{< icon "plus" >}} Create**.
 2. Fill out the **About** and **Conditions** section then click **Create Notification Rule**.

-## Monitor with InfluxDB Insights and Aware
+## Monitor with InfluxDB Insights

-For InfluxDB Enterprise customers, Insights and Aware are free services that can monitor your data.
-InfluxDB Insights sends your data to a private Cloud account and will be monitored with the help of the support team.
-InfluxDB Aware is a similar service, but you monitor your data yourself.
+For InfluxDB Enterprise customers, Insights is a free service that monitors your cluster and sends metrics to a private Cloud account.
+This allows InfluxDB Support to monitor your cluster health and access usage statistics when assisting with support tickets that you raise.

 To apply for this service, contact [InfluxData Support](https://support.influxdata.com/).